MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/networking.md

 ms.topic: conceptual
 ---

-# Networking for AI workloads using Azure AI PaaS
+# Networking for AI workloads on Azure platforms

 Azure AI Studio and Azure Machine Learning deploy to Microsoft Managed virtual networks that use private endpoints to access supporting Azure services like Azure Storage, Azure Key Vault, and Azure Container Registry.